dafik/dfi-debug-logger/README.md

-debug logger with instantinting loggers on denamd
+extended version of debug logger with instantiating loggers on demand and log levels